Chandra Finds Fastest Wind From Stellar-Mass Black Hole

 Posted in Economic development, Net, Product, Science, Technology

-Tagged Ambient Assisted Living, Assisted living, Deutsche Telekom, Germany, Health, Potsdam, Research, Telemedicine, Test & certification, United States
+Tagged Ambient Assisted Living, Assisted living, Deutsche Telekom, Germany, Health, Potsdam, Research, Telemedicine, Test & measurement, United States

 By Brendan Hannigan – More often than not, companies are focusing on very narrow,siloed ways of securing their organization–for example, simply focusing on firewalls, database or application security.
 The issue with this approach is that there is no way of coordinating and communicating between the silos.